DecisionsDev/DC-Schema-Initializer-UI/README.md

 ## Deployment and Run
  1. Import the project source code
- 2. Build the war file with maven
+ 2. Build the war file with maven or Directly Download the war file from repository and use it.
  4. Deploy or Run the war file: java -jar DC-Schema-Initializer-UI-0.0.1-SNAPSHOT.war
  5. Application will run in the port 8080